John Hopkins University is known to be highly selective in admissions, with an 8% acceptance rate and only a 5-7% acceptance rate for their waitlist.

-Surprisingly, she opened the message to find an acceptance letter and learned that most of her tuition would be covered.
+To her suprise, she opened the message to find an acceptance letter and learned that most of her tuition would be covered.
 Her dreams of attending a prestigious university were finally coming true.
 When asked what motivated her to dream so big, many memories stemmed from her experiences at KIPP Adelante Preparatory Academy middle school in San Diego.

 “I don’t think I would be attending John Hopkins University had I not attended KIPP Adelante,” she said.
 “Had KIPP Adelante not implanted that seed of pursuing higher education, I wouldn’t have been a driven student.
 I think I would have settled.”